OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``create_sample`` takes a ``DynamicData`` and returns the IDL-generated type.
-One thing to note about this method is the C++ to IDL specification requires that returns like this can be either returned on the stack or the heap depending on if they are :omgspec:`"variable-length" <cpp03:5.11 Mapping for Structured Types>`.
+One thing to note about this method is the IDL-to-C++ specification requires that returns like this can be either returned on the stack or the heap depending on if they are :omgspec:`"variable-length" <cpp03:5.11 Mapping for Structured Types>`.
 For example if there's a topic type ``Foo`` that doesn't contain a ``vector`` or ``string``, then:

 .. code-block:: omg-idl